-The difference between making a movie and making a video is that a movie is created in the filmmakers’ minds and a video is created on a monitor.
+The difference between a movie and a video is that a movie is created in the filmmakers’ minds and a video is created on a monitor.

 Viewfinders on cameras have always been an afterthought.
 Early film cameras didn’t have them at all: the operator simply pointed the lens in the general direction of the action.
 Later, when rotating mirrored shutters were invented, enabling a reflex viewing system, film camera viewfinders were almost useless: dark, flickering images.
 You could get a sense of the framing if you were lucky.
 A camera assistant did the actual focusing (by setting the lens’ focus distance) for this reason.

-Early video taps (which showed a video image of the viewing system’s ground glass) let everybody see the same useless image.
-Video taps improved, of course, but even with a good video image of the viewfinder, you still couldn’t see the movie; film emulsions “see” differently than a person does, interpreting the image and thus the story.
+Early video taps (which re-photographed the viewfinders’s ground glass) let everybody see the same useless image.
+Viewfinders and video taps improved, of course, but even with a good video image of a good viewfinder, you still couldn’t see the movie; film emulsions “see” differently than a person does, interpreting the image and thus the story.

 Because they couldn’t actually see what they were filming, early filmmakers had to create the movie in their minds, using, among other talents, their skill with lenses and film stocks.
 The part of the mind used for this sort of thing is the imaginative part, the part that you dream with or remember your grandmother.
 Cinema was invented during this time.